 To ensure that patient privacy is respected, data protection and ethics form an integral part of EU-funded health research.
 Indeed, compliance with ethical requirements and data protection regulations is viewed by the EU as pivotal to achieve real excellence in health research.
 On the other hand, patient privacy concerns can be perceived as barriers to health research and, in particular, research that involves the secondary use of patient data.

-The vast majority of the IMI neurodegeneration projects currently supported by Neuronet involve the use of patient data, ranging from projects that re-use existing clinical datasets to those which are carrying out clinical research studies that generate new datasets.
-Neuronet has therefore created a Working Group on “Patient Privacy and Ethics”, providing a cross-project space for experts to discuss common issues and compile best practice in data protection and ethics across the breadth of the IMI Neurodegeneration portfolio.
+The vast majority of the IMI neurodegeneration projects supported by Neuronet involved the use of patient data, ranging from projects that re-use existing clinical datasets to those which are carrying out clinical research studies that generate new datasets.
+Neuronet therefore created a Working Group on “Patient Privacy and Ethics”, that provided a cross-project space for experts to discuss common issues and compile best practice in data protection and ethics across the breadth of the IMI Neurodegeneration portfolio.